 With this example, I started at the end point, and just made a list of “critical tasks” and objectives in reverse order.
 Does that make sense?

 Step # 3: Develop Your Road Map to Success

 Once you have your mission statement for your career, and your list of critical tasks, you want to draft up an action plan on what you need to do to get there.
 On your action plan, you take your starting point (where you are at right now) and your end point.
 You make a column on your piece of paper for each year you have left in your military career and you identify what you must do in each one of those years to reach your final goals.
 This will be your road map.

-For example, if you have 10 years left until you retire, you would have a piece of paper with 10 columns on it.
+For example, if you have 10-years left until you retire, you would have a piece of paper with 10 columns on it.
 The last column would be your final year in service.
 In that column you write down your end of career goals.
-From there, you do your backwards planning for the prior 10 years identifying what needs to be done to get you where you want to be.
+From there, you do your backwards planning for the prior 10-years identifying what needs to be done each year to get you where you want to be.
 Basically, you would take the critical tasks you identified in step two and plug them in where they belong.